 Ultimately, after making a few videos, I decided to scrap the project and repurpose all of the content into a more traditional blog format (which is why this blog exists).

 Interestingly, the first day that this blog went live…. the post about starting an automated business for some friends got more traffic than the same Virtual Reality Time Machine video got in three months!

-This project was still super fun to work on and I don’t regret it for a second.
-I still may use the charecter rigs for the occasional video, but for the type of content I’m going to be making, a format like this one seems much better.
+Despite failing almost instantly this project was still super fun to work on and I don’t regret it for a second.
+I still may use the character rigs for the occasional video, but for the type of content I’m going to be making, a format like this blog seems much better.
 It takes much less time to create, and takes much less time to consume.